Clemclem74/Login/README.md

 ## How to launch the project

 1 - Download the git repository
-2 - Exctract the files
+2 - Extract the files
 3 - Open OOSE-PROJECT on eclipse
 4 - right click on src [OOSE-Project master], select Build Path Configure Build Path
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;click on Add External JARs... then add all the javafx.something.jar in Modulepath